cayubweeums-repos/Simple-NIDS/README.md

 ## Installation
 Simply grab the zip, extract it, open in your favorite IDE and follow the prompts
-- Use `pip3 install requirements.txt` when in the project to get the dependencies
+- Use `pip3 install -r requirements.txt` when in the project to get the dependencies

 ## Running
 Needs to be run on a linux distro.
 Windows does not allow for the socket module from python to grab packets at a low